 Medication & Therapy Plan

-The Medication & Therapy Plan costs $339 per month.
-This “all-inclusive” subscription package includes everything in the “Medication & Care Counseling” service but adds weekly sessions with a licensed therapist instead of monthly visits with a Care Counselor.
-Cerebral currently offers your first month for only $139.
+The all-inclusive Medication & Therapy Plan costs $325/month.
+This subscription package includes everything in the “Medication & Care Counseling” service but offers weekly sessions with a licensed therapist instead of monthly visits with a Care Counselor.
+Cerebral currently offers your first month of this plan for only $139.

 Getting started on Cerebral’s website or mobile app is straightforward and takes about 15-20 minutes:

 Choose your plan.
 Cerebral’s plans offer therapy, medication, or both.
-If you change your mind later on what service you would like, adjustments are easy to manage under “Account Settings.”
+If you change your mind later on about what services you’d like, you can easily make adjustments under “Account Settings.”